zryska/Edge-Data-Store-Docs/Beta2/SDS/Compression.md

 Request compression (writing data)
 ----------------------------------

-The body content of an HTTP request can be compressed using the [supported compression schemes](#supported-compression-schemes) allowing you to send stream values to the REST API more efficiently.
+The body content of an HTTP request can be compressed using the [supported compression schemes](#supported-compression-schemes), which allow you to send stream values to the REST API more efficiently.

 The ``Content-Encoding`` HTTP header must be used to specify the compression scheme of compressed-content requests.
 This header provides context to the API to properly decode the request content.